Poland Expat Guide: Pros & Cons of Living in Poland

 How do I know what I’m talking about?
 I think I have a unique perspective on the subject as I’m originally Polish, but I left years ago.
 That meant when I moved back to Poland for a few months here and there, I wasn’t registered for anything and was basically dealing with the same things expats and digital nomads have to deal with in Poland.

-I also have a foreign husband who visited a few times, hung out with lots of expats from around the world in Poland, led groups of foreigners around and noticed the language issues, and had our first son in Poland on an expat experience (which wasn’t planned).
-If something isn’t covered in my post below, shoot me a message in the comment section below!
+I also have a foreign husband and kids who don’t speak Polish, hung out with lots of expats from around the world in Poland, led groups of foreigners around and noticed the language issues, and had our first son in Poland on an expat experience (which wasn’t planned).
+If something isn’t covered in my post below, send me a message on my Insta or ask in the comment section below!

 Is Poland Good for Expats?